 We’ll start by using these tools to select the parts we want and copying them over to the blank document.
 Keep the design elements tab open to grab more individual items later.

 First, determine your color palette.
-This could be existing brand colors, or colors chosen specifically for your infographic.
+Your palette could be created using existing brand colors or colors chosen specifically for your infographic.
 Adobe Color is a great resource for selecting colors that go together if you’re starting from scratch.

 Start by clicking the object or group you want to recolor, and click the Fill Box to choose a new color.
 If you want to change all of one color to a new color, select one shape in that color and go to Select > Same > Fill Color to select everything of that color.
 Then, simply choose your new fill color.